AdobeDocs/commerce-operations.en/help/configuration/multi-sites/change-increment-id.md

 # Change increment ID

-This article discusses how to change the increment ID for a Magento database (DB) entity (order, invoice, credit memo, and so on) on a particular Magento store using the `ALTER TABLE` SQL statement.
+This article discusses how to change the increment ID for a Commerce database (DB) entity (order, invoice, credit memo, and so on) on a particular Commerce store using the `ALTER TABLE` SQL statement.

 ## Affected versions

-- Adobe Commerce (on premise): 2.x.x
+- Adobe Commerce (on premises): 2.x.x
 - Adobe Commerce on cloud infrastructure: 2.x.x
 - MySQL: [any supported version][]